-As at 30 June 2019, an interim actuarial investigation was held as the Fund provides lifetime pensions in the Defined Benefit category.
-The vested benefit index (VBI) of the Defined Benefit category of which Council is a contributing employer was 107.1%.
+As at 30 June 2018, an interim actuarial investigation was held as the Fund provides lifetime pensions in the Defined Benefit category.
+The vested benefit index (VBI) of the Defined Benefit category of which Council is a contributing employer was 106.0 per cent.
 The financial assumptions used to calculate the VBIs were:

-Net investment returns 6.0% pa Salary information 3.5% pa Price inflation (CPI) 2.0% pa
+Net investment returns 6.0 per cent pa Salary information 3.5 per cent pa Price inflation (CPI) 2.0 per cent pa

-Vision Super has advised that the estimated VBI at 30 June 2020 was 104.6%.
+Vision Super has advised that the estimated VBI at 30 June 2019 was 107.1 per cent.

 The VBI is to be used as the primary funding indicator.
-Because the VBI was above 100%, the 30 June 2019 actuarial investigation determined the Defined Benefit category was in a satisfactory financial position and that no change was necessary to the Defined Benefit category's funding arrangements from prior years.
+Because the VBI was above 100 per cent, the 30 June 2018 interim actuarial investigation determined the Defined Benefit category was in a satisfactory financial position and that no change was necessary to the Defined Benefit category's funding arrangements from prior years.